-ITIL defines priority as impact X urgency, which means that the priority of an incident is determined by the effect it has on business and the time available for repair (or avoidance) before the incident’s impact is felt by the business.
-A priority matrix is a useful tool which lets service desk agents assign a priority to an incident based on the impact and urgency.
+ITIL defines incident priority as impact X urgency, which means that the priority of an incident ticket is determined by the effect it has on business and the time available for repair (or avoidance) before the incident’s impact is felt by the business.
+A priority matrix is a useful tool in IT service management (ITSM) which lets service desk agents assign a priority to an incident ticket based on the impact and urgency.
 But end users don’t care about this – if they have an IT issue their perceived priority is usually “high.”

 Having fewer IT failures that cause high-priority incidents is the obvious, and flippant answer, but seriously – how can we alter end-user behavior to make the lives of service desk agents a little easier?